kurko/blog/_posts/2017-04-05-software-naming.md

 **Example 4: generalization**

 A long ago, a CMS had database tables *news*, *history*, *videos*, *articles*, *pages* and other.
-Most of them had the same columns, *title*, *summary*, *text*. *videos* table had extra attributes such as *url* (to embed YouTube) and *history* had a *date* attribute so the page would show a list of historic events by year.
+Most of them had the same columns, *title*, *summary* and *text*.
+The *videos* table had extra attributes such as *url* (to embed YouTube) and *history* had a *date* attribute so the page would show a list of historic events by year.
 All these tables looked like copies, with a few differences here and there, and adding new functionality required rewriting a lot of boilerplate all over again.

 I collapsed all those tables into one called `contents` with a foreign key pointing to a table called `sections`, which had the list of sections such as news, history, videos and others.
 Now, one code for `contents` was enough.
 Years later, a friend had to write a small CMS and I suggested the same approach.
 Once the forms for managing content were done, it took 1/N of the time it would normally take to implement anything because for every new section of the same type, it was already done.